-Q. If my water is disconnected due to nonpayment, do I have to come into the office to have it restored?
+Q. If my water is disconnected due to nonpayment, do I have to come to the office to have it restored?

 Q. How do I change / update my Smartbill email address?

 A. If you are enrolled in the Smartbill program and you would like to change or update the email address where you want to receive your ebill, you can update it HERE.
 Please note that the new email address will require 48 hours to be updated in our system.
-Please be aware that you will need your full account number in order to update / change the email address on record.
 The Smartbill will not be delivered to the new address until the confirmation email has been received at the new address and the verification link has been submitted back to us.

 Q. Where are you located?